Up-Next/up-next/README.md

 - **Url:** A unique custom url at which the voting on the playlist will occur, for instance `cool-party-007`.
 Accessed as `up-next.me/party/cool-party-007`.
 - **User nickname:** The display name for the creator of the playlist, for instance `James Bond`.
 - **Min score:** The threshold score for your playlist.
 A song with a lower score than this number is automatically removed.
+- **Load songs from any of your playlists:** To create a new playlist, select the default option, `Start a new playlist`.

-Note that the valid values for each of these fields are as follows:
+Note that the valid values for each of the input fields are as follows:
 - **Party name:** Alphabet, numbers, spaces, dashes, underscores, apostrophes, exclamation marks.
 - **Url:** Alphabet, numbers, dashes.
 - **User nickname:** Alphabet, spaces.